 Those days are gone and all that remains of the buildings that once stood on the site have been obliterated by time and Park Service bulldozers, leaving only the springs themselves, which are now little more than steaming bogs and mineral-laden rivulets that flow down the side of the hill and into the river.
 Signs along the Hot Springs Nature Trail – that begins at the visitor center – still offer early photos and short descriptions of the man-made enterprise that stood here all those years ago.

 The town of Packwood sits just ten miles down the highway from Ohanapecosh Campground and is the closest commercial area.
+Additional trails like the one at Packwood Lake is 10-mile roundtrip hike.
 There is a grocery store here as well as gas and other supplies, all of which serve to make Ohanapecosh seem less wild and secluded than other areas of the park.
 (Think White River or Mowich Lake.)
 The convenience of having resupply options nearby doesn’t detract from the beauty and value of the Ohana experience, however; it isn’t likely that anything can do that.

 – Ken Campbell